-When we own our on businesses, it’s only natural that at some point (and often at many points), we pivot our business.
+It’s only natural that at some point (and often at many points), we choose to pivot our coaching business.

 But how do we know when it’s time to pivot?
 And what if it’s not time to pivot, but it’s actually time to take a break or even time to close the business?